shydl3/strix/articles/US_drone_guide_1.md

 Many people assume that a recreational flight simply means not flying for a business or being compensated.
 But, that's not always the case.
 Compensation, or the lack of it, is not what determines if a flight was recreational or not.
 Before you fly your drone, you need to know which regulations apply to your flight.

-The default regulation for drones weighing under **55 pounds (24.94 Kg)** is Part 107.
+The default regulation for drones weighing under **0.55 pounds (249g)** is Part 107.
 Almost all non-recreational drone flying is regulated by [Part 107.](https://www.faa.gov/uas/commercial_operators)

 Remember, if you’re not sure which rules apply to your flight, fly under Part 107.